Trac-Systems/doge-tap-protocol-specs/README.md

 This includes the functions "dmt-deploy" and "dmt-mint" and work according to the DMT specs within the TAP Protocol.

+Note: Until block 5,497,099, field numbers and values of the mint's "blk" field are indexed based on the parseInt() rules as of Javascript.
+From block 5,497,100 onwards, the field number of new elements and the "blk" field in mints must be precise. [added Dec.
+12th, 2024]

 #### Outlook

 This document and the tracking for the TAP protocol will be continuously worked on and updated.
 Feel free to join the Discord if you have questions: https://discord.gg/sPyYDa5q6P